tech-inducers/ether-agents/README.md

 * sample configuration file can be found config-file-function-node

-**** currently we are supporting Agno only, we are working on to support other open source framework to be included in feture release
+**** currently we are supporting Agno only, we are working available open source framework to be included in feture release